NickGrunert/master-thesis/modules/02_algorithm.typ

       label: <fig:clipping>,
     )

-    A crucial step in the pipeline is applying Gaussian Blur @GaussianOperator to reduce noise through smoothing.
-    This step is neccessary, as the derivative data is very noisy accross segments.
-    Blurring the data leads to much improvement in the quality of the detected edges, as less noise inside a coherent surface is strong enough to be detected as an edge which in turn leads to the algorithm being less likely to split surfaces into multiple surfaces.
-    However, it can be noted that due to the small size of the image this blurring leads to a loss of detail, meaning problems in the detection of thin roof parts.
-    In earlier iterations of the algorithm, the blurring was done after shifting the data between 0 and 255, which the following edge detection algorithm uses.
-    This, however small it was, lead to a minor loss of quality due to integer rounding so it was changed to be done before the shifting.

     The final step in the pipeline is the application of the Canny Edge Detection algorithm @CannyOperator.
     For now, due to short experiments showing the most promising results without further need for parameter tuning, the algorithm is used with lower and higher threshold being based on the 10th and 90th percentile of the blurred data, because this way of dynamic calculation leads to the best results on different houses, which simply put may not be satisfyingly segmentable with a fixed threshold.
-    These found edges in x and y direction are then combined to create the final edge detection image, which is then used in the surface generation following in @surface_growth.
+    These found edges in x and y direction are then combined to create the final edge detection image, which is then used in the surface generation following in @section:surface_growth.

-    == Surface Growth <surface_growth>
+    == Surface Growth <section:surface_growth>

     Using the edges calculated in the edge detection pipeline, the algorithm is able to generate surfaces.
     This is done by simply letting all non-edge pixel #quote("grow") into all directions until only edge pixel are left and thereby all disjunct pixel structures represent a surface.